 Two.
 The Wanderer

 Finishing the first image left me with a greater hunger to create; to pour all my focus and attention into my brother.
-I had laid down the groundwork, which became the germination for this forested desire, and was now ready to see what direction this would go.
-I could not quite yet see where it would take me, but I knew it was taking me somewhere.
+I had laid down the groundwork, which became the germination for this forested desire, and was now ready to see which direction this would go.
+I could not quite yet see where it would take me, but knew it was taking me somewhere.

 I don’t have a lot of photos of my brother, mainly only from his trip in 2014.
 I decided I would just stick with these photos.
 Maybe that was what this project was – a way for me to connect with my brother personally.
 Maybe that’s what these images represent: a trip he took solely to spend time with me.
 So it began as most things do, as an inner and selfish desire.
 This was about me just as much as it was about Taiga.
-Maybe it really was only about me.
+Maybe only about me.

 The next image I came across was a landscape shot of Mauna Kea from a Pu’u that stands between the Giant Volcano and its neighbor: Mauna Loa.
-I took the photos as Taiga was walking just below in the distance but in the foreground of the massive mountain that towers above all life on this island.
-I liked this image if only for the sake of the perspectives and composition.
-A faraway volcano draped in silhouette and clouds.
+I took the photo as Taiga was walking just below in the distance but in the foreground of the massive mountain that towers above all life on this island.
+I liked this image if only for the sake of the perspectives and composition: A faraway volcano draped in silhouette and clouds.
 A tiny thin-lined road with a pilgrimage of mini cars ascending to its peak.
 My brother walking stiffly in the cold in tandem with the road.
 It made for this connection between objects that otherwise seemed so far away from one another.

 But when I looked at this image again, I felt a loneliness protruding from my brother.
 I imagined him now wandering across the vast landscapes of this earth, surrounded by life but no longer a part of it, only moving through it, past it, fading out of existence and into nothingness.
 The closer he tried to move towards something he knew, he once was a part of, he would come to find that his own tangibility would dissolve.